-In this article, we’ll compare the two to help you determine which battery suits your needs the most.
+In this article, I’ll compare the two to help you determine which power station suits your needs the most.

 - The Verdict